shoppad/mesa-templates/shopify/order/send-to-hubspot-deal/README.md

-# Send Order To Hubspot Deal

-Send order from Shopify to HubSpot Deal when order is created.

----

 ## Setup
 - To allow this automation to access HubSpot, get an API key from your HubSpot installation.
 You will need to be a HubSpot Super Admin to do this.
 [Instructions](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key).
 - Under "Secrets", save the client ID as `hubspot-hapi`